Las Vegas Water Quality at a Glance

-The Southern Nevada Water Authority (SNWA) and Las Vegas Valley Water District (LVVWD) serve over 2.3 million residents across the greater Las Vegas metro area.
-Together, these agencies manage one of the nation’s most sophisticated water systems, including approximately 6,500 miles of water transmission and distribution pipelines, two water treatment facilities, and numerous pumping stations that deliver nearly 300 million gallons daily in one of the world’s driest desert environments.
+The Southern Nevada Water Authority (SNWA) and Las Vegas Valley Water District (LVVWD) serve over 2.2 million residents across the greater Las Vegas metro area.
+Together, these agencies manage one of the nation’s most sophisticated water systems — approximately 6,500 miles of transmission and distribution pipelines, two advanced treatment facilities, and numerous pumping stations delivering nearly 300 million gallons daily in one of the world’s driest desert environments.
+See how Las Vegas compares with the broader Nevada water quality picture and our national water quality overview.

-Las Vegas draws 90% of its water from Lake Mead on the Colorado River, with the remaining 10% coming from groundwater aquifers beneath the Las Vegas Valley.
-As the driest major metropolitan area in the United States, with annual rainfall of just 4 inches, Las Vegas has become a global leader in water conservation and reuse technologies.
-The city reclaims and returns nearly all indoor water use back to Lake Mead, earning credits for this return flow.
-This closed-loop system, combined with aggressive conservation measures, has allowed Las Vegas to reduce its overall water consumption by 48% since 2002 despite adding more than 800,000 new residents.
+Las Vegas draws 90% of its water from Lake Mead on the Colorado River, with the remaining 10% from groundwater aquifers beneath the Las Vegas Valley.
+The city reclaims and returns nearly all indoor water use to Lake Mead, earning return-flow credits.
+This closed-loop system, combined with aggressive conservation, has allowed Las Vegas to reduce overall water consumption by 55% since 2002 despite adding over 829,000 new residents — using the least Colorado River water in 31 years as of 2024.
+However, 2026 begins under a Tier 1 shortage declaration, with Lake Mead sitting around 1,062 feet and post-2026 operating guidelines for the Colorado River still under negotiation among seven basin states.

 Latest Testing Results

-• Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of less than 1 part per billion (ppb), significantly below the EPA action level of 15 ppb, reflecting the region’s relatively modern infrastructure.
+- Lead Levels: The 90th percentile lead level for the most recent testing period is less than 1 ppb — well below the EPA action level of 15 ppb — reflecting the region’s relatively modern infrastructure and the absence of lead service lines in the distribution system.

-• Testing Scope: SNWA conducts over 500,000 water quality tests annually across the system, with enhanced monitoring for emerging contaminants and extensive Lake Mead source water surveillance.
+- Testing Scope: SNWA conducts over 300,000 water quality tests annually across the system, with enhanced monitoring for emerging contaminants and extensive Lake Mead source water surveillance covering more than 300 compounds.

-• Strategic Intake Systems: Three separate intake structures in Lake Mead, including the unique Intake No. 3 completed in 2015 at 860 feet below full pool elevation, ensuring access even during extreme drought conditions.
+- Strategic Intake Systems: Three separate intake structures in Lake Mead — including Intake No. 3 completed in 2015 at 860 feet below full pool — ensure access even during extreme low-water conditions.
+A Low Lake Level Pumping Station commissioned in 2020 provides additional resilience below historical minimums.

 Advanced Treatment Technology

-• Ozone Disinfection: Both Alfred Merritt Smith and River Mountains Water Treatment Facilities use ozone as primary disinfectant, providing superior pathogen protection with fewer disinfection byproducts.
+- Ozone Disinfection: Both the Alfred Merritt Smith and River Mountains Water Treatment Facilities use ozone as the primary disinfectant, providing superior pathogen protection with fewer disinfection byproducts than conventional chlorination.

-• Multi-Barrier Approach: Treatment includes ozonation, multi-stage filtration, granular activated carbon, and advanced oxidation to ensure exceptional water quality for desert conditions.
+- Multi-Barrier Approach: Treatment includes ozonation, multi-stage filtration, granular activated carbon, and advanced oxidation processes — a robust system well-suited to the variable organic content of Colorado River source water.

-• UV Disinfection: Additional ultraviolet light treatment provides redundant protection against Cryptosporidium and other resistant pathogens.
+- UV Disinfection: Ultraviolet light treatment provides redundant protection against Cryptosporidium and other pathogens resistant to chemical disinfection.

 World-Leading Conservation

-• Closed Loop System: Las Vegas reclaims nearly 99% of all indoor water use, treating it to exceptional standards at wastewater reclamation facilities before returning it to Lake Mead for reuse.
+- Closed Loop System: Las Vegas reclaims nearly 99% of all indoor water use, treating it at wastewater reclamation facilities before returning it to Lake Mead — earning return-flow credits that expand the city’s effective supply.

 Recommendations for Las Vegas Residents